pseudoralph/nyt-clone/README.md

 * navigate into this repo and download dependencies: `npm install`
 * launch dev environment using `ng serve --open`
   * a new browser window will open at `localhost:4200`

+This site is also accessible at [https://ny-times-clone.firebaseapp.com/](https://ny-times-clone.firebaseapp.com/)— note: geolocation API makes its request over an unsecured conneciton.
+This will cause Chrome to notify you in the address bar.
+You must accept this in order to see localized weather data.

 ## Technologies Used